Retirement Planning If You Stay Home With Your Kids

 When you make the decision to have one parent stay at home with your children, you may be making some financial sacrifices to make it happen.
 You should not use this as an excuse to stop saving for retirement.
 Making financial sacrifices means that you may not be eating out anymore and that you may not be going on as many vacations.
 Also, you may be relying on just one spouse paying into retirement during that time.
 It can include Social Security, and it is important to have retirement savings in addition to the amount you will receive from Social Security.

 However, it is best if you continue to contribute to retirement accounts for both spouses.
-It will help the stay-at-home parent in the event that the working parent becomes disabled if there is a divorce or a death.
+It will help the stay-at-home parent in the event that the working parent becomes disabled or if there is a divorce or a death.
 The retirement savings you contribute while you stay at home will make it easier to reach your overall retirement savings goals.
 Planning for retirement is just one aspect of a solid family financial plan; you may want to consult with a financial planner to make sure everything is on track.

 Retirement Savings Options for Stay-at-Home Parents